 Like other successful national and local programs, the Sherman STEM Teacher Scholars Program utilizes a cohort model.
 Each incoming cohort of Sherman Scholars is comprised of incoming freshmen and transfer students, current UMBC upperclassmen, and Masters of Arts in Teaching (MAT) candidates.
 All cohorts combine under the program’s umbrella into the “Sherman Family,” our STEM scholar and teacher community.
 This heterogeneous peer model affirms the Sherman Family concept and represents the teaching workforce into which Sherman Scholars will graduate.

-The Sherman STEM Teacher Scholars Program is merit-based, so our students demonstrated academic success.
+The Sherman STEM Teacher Scholars Program is merit-based, so our students demonstrate academic success.
 However, being academically talented is not enough.
 As future teachers Sherman scholars should have an interest in learning beyond their discipline.
-They should be naturally curious and thirst for knowledge.
+They should be naturally curious and thirsty for knowledge.
 They should be lifelong learners.

 - Sherman Advising: By selecting UMBC, Sherman scholars make the academically rigorous choice, so the program provides academic advising.
 Our philosophy is that academic advising is so much more than course selection.
 First, we believe that advising involves mentoring and coaching, and the foundation of our work is a student’s academic and professional goals, both short-term and long-term.
 Second, we believe that advising includes teaching students the skills for academic success, such as effectively utilizing professor office hours and establishing productive and mutually beneficial study groups.
 Third, we believe that advising should be empowering, so we cultivate self-reflective practices employed by the most successful students and teachers.
 Finally, we recognize that our scholars are more than students and future teachers, so to the extent a student is comfortable, advising conversations may also touch on personal-life issues.We work with scholars both one-on-one and in small groups, and we encourage peer-to-peer mentoring.
-Advising begins during Sherman Summer Bridge for incoming freshmen and during the application process for all other students (transfers, upperclassmen, and MAT candidates).
+Advising begins before the first time a student registers for courses at UMBC.

-- Sherman Summer Bridge: Bridge is a two-week experience with three primary goals.
-First, students new to UMBC will get an academic jump-start through an introductory Calculus seminar, academic advising, and workshops about campus resources and study skills.
-Second, scholars will actively participate in site visits to area schools and organizations and engage in at least one community-based service-learning activity.
-Through these experiences they begin to explore the idea of applied learning and to think critically about and discuss the social context of schooling, students, and communities.
-Lastly, scholars will understand program expectations and values (i.e. leadership and service) and will adopt program identity.Incoming freshmen and transfer students reside on campus for the duration of the program, so they may become familiar with the residential, academic, and social areas of UMBC.
-Upperclassmen and MAT candidates join the group for site visits, service-learning, and team building.
+- First Year Experience course: FYE is a one-credit course with three primary goals.
+First, students new to UMBC will learn about academic success strategies as they acclimate to the academic rigor of UMBC.
+Second, scholars will actively participate in a community-based service-learning activity.
+Through this experience they begin to explore the idea of applied learning and to think critically about and discuss the social context of schooling, students, and communities.
+Lastly, scholars will understand program expectations and values (i.e. leadership and service), allowing them to adopt a program identity and to refine their voice in issues of social justice.

 The Sherman Program provides Scholars early, frequent, and meaningful experiences with youth, schools, and the community through relevant and practical applied learning placements and exposure to the teaching profession and professionals.
 In the years that lead up to student teaching, Sherman scholars will become active members of the Baltimore-area educational community through participation in service learning, fellowships, research, and summer employment.
 Scholars will analytically reflect upon these experiences from various perspectives, such as discussing the political ideologies driving American education, the influence of the home and community on student learning, and the changing demographics that bring forward the potentials inherent in diversity.